I-s-h-a-n-C/personalWebsite/README.md

 * liquig glass -  I added a liquid glass effect to the pages
 * animation - I added a physics animation to dragging around the pages
 * icons -  all around, I swapped emojis for icons from w3
+* autocomplete - I added autocomplete by pressing tab, and also choices under where you type in commands
+* mobile fix - I fixed mobile too